More about: Lisbon in 1 Day: everything you need to know

 Lisbon is a city with a lot to see and a lot to do.
 But you will not always be lucky enough to have several days to visit it.
 If you only have 24 hours to get to know the Portuguese capital, don't worry.
-If you organize yourself well you can visit the most important monuments in just one day.
+If you organize yourself well , you can visit the most important monuments in just one day.

 Start the day with the best views: The Portas do Sol viewpoint in Alfama

-Lisbon is known as "the city of the seven hills".
+Lisbon is known as "the city of seven hills".
 And it is that the city itself grows around them.
 Thanks to this orography we have the possibility of contemplating several panoramic views of the whole city.
-The best view, in my opinion, is the one offered by the Mirador de Portas do Sol.
-You can know all the details with a tour of the Alfama neighborhood.
+The best view, in my opinion, is offered by the Mirador de Portas do Sol.
+Nearby there are several terraces where you can have a good breakfast while enjoying the views and recharge your batteries to start the day

-Stroll through the historic Alfama neighborhood
+Stroll through the historic Alfama district

 Both the Portas do Sol and Santa Lucia viewpoints are located in Alfama, a neighborhood that grows in the east of Lisbon on the slopes of the hill below the Castle of St. George, and strolling through its streets is a must in the Portuguese capital.
 If you do not want to miss any detail, you have the option to book a guided tour of the Alfama neighborhood.